shidel/FDI/README.md

                     and stored in C:\FDBACKUP\ directory.
 If "n", then does nothing.

-        FDINS300    Reserved.
+        FDINS300    Removes old configuration files when OCFG is "y".

+        FDINS400    Removes old FreeDOS target directory when OCLEAN is "y"

-        FDINS400    Transfers system files if OSYS is "y".
+        FDINS500    Transfers system files if OSYS is "y".

 ### Other batch files.